BushelScript/BushelScript/README.md

 There's no automated installer yet.
 For now, you can build the project yourself, which is pretty straightforward if you have Xcode installed and know your way around the command line.

 Following the below instructions will build the components of BushelScript on your local machine and prepare an installer package.
-Components include: core frameworks (`Bushel.framework`, `BushelLanguage.framework` and `BushelRT.framework`); language service (`BushelLanguageService.xpc`, `BushelLanguageServiceConnectionCreation.framework`); English language module (`bushelscript_en.framework`); BushelScript Editor (`BushelScript Editor.app`); and the `bushelscript` command-line tool.

 1. Clone this repository to your local machine. (`git clone https://github.com/BushelScript/BushelScript.git` in a Terminal prompt, or download the zip file from the web interface).
 2. Make sure [Homebrew](https://brew.sh) and [Xcode](https://developer.apple.com/xcode) are installed.
 3. Install LLVM as a system package: `brew install llvm`
 4. In the directory that `git clone` created: `./make-pkg.sh`

 Now, you can `open BushelScript.pkg` (or double-click it) to run the installer.

+Installed components include: core frameworks (`Bushel.framework`, `BushelLanguage.framework` and `BushelRT.framework`); language service (`BushelLanguageService.xpc`, `BushelLanguageServiceConnectionCreation.framework`); English language module (`bushelscript_en.framework`); BushelScript Editor (`BushelScript Editor.app`); and the `bushelscript` command-line tool.
 Components are installed as follows:

 * Core frameworks: `/Library/Frameworks/*.framework`
 * Language service: embedded in `BushelScript Editor.app`